satm-24/Financial-Education-Discord-Bot/README.md

-# 🤖 Financial Education Bot for Discord
+# 🤖 Financial Education Discord Bot

 ## 📜 About the Bot
 This Discord bot is designed to teach basic financial concepts in a fun and interactive way.
 Targeted mainly at students, it uses quizzes to educate users about financial literacy.
 Earn virtual coins for each correct answer and compete on the leaderboard!